 Where does the return come from?

 Better Globe Forestry is running a business.
-Essentially, it is the sale of the crops, processed crops and the timber harvest from the plantations that provide profits.
+Essentially, it is the sale of the crops, processed crops like Moringa powder and seeds from the Moringa tree and the timber harvest from the plantations that provide profits.
 We also deal with seeds from trees.
 Soon we will operate our own sawmills.
-The company has a number of additional sources of income, in addition to this.
+The company has a number of additional sources of income, in addition to this, among them dividends from daughter companies.

 Can Better Globe guarantee a return?